parsakhaz/video-understanding-engine/README.md

 A powerful video summarization tool that combines multiple AI models to provide comprehensive video understanding through audio transcription, intelligent frame selection, visual description, and content summarization.

 ## Quick Start

+Reference [Installation](#installation) for more a detailed guide on how to install the dependencies (ffmpeg, pyvips, etc) and get things running.

 ```bash
 # Install and run with default settings
 pip install -r requirements.txt